PerficientDigital/AEM-Migration-Script/README.md

 There are only two parameters which can be provided when executing the script

- - **config** -- This required parameter is the first parameter to the script.
-It should be a directory containing the configuration files for the migration run.
-You can create multiple configuration directories to allow you keep a history of previous migration runs.
+ - **baseFolder** -- This required parameter is the first parameter to the script.
+It should be a directory containing two sub-directories, one, "[baseFolder]/config", for configuration files for the migration run, the other "[baseFolder]/source", containing the outputs from the extraction process.
+You can create multiple baseFolder directories to allow you keep a history of previous migration runs.
  - **batch** -- This optional parameter will only process pages with the specified Batch ID from the page-mappings.csv.
 This will also auto-generate a filter.xml based on these paths.
+If unset, all batch labels will be included.

 ## Configuration Files

 The following files are used to control how the script is executed:

  - **file-mappings.csv** -- contains a list of files which should be copied along with the page content.
 Can also be used to populate a list of replacements within the migrated text.
  - **page-mappings.csv** -- contains a list of the pages which should be migrated.
-Additional columns can be added and will be available in the `pageData` parameter in the templates.
+Additional columns can be added and will be available in the `pageData` parameter in the com.perficient.aemmigration.templates.
 Key attributes include:
     - **Status** -- must be the first column.
 Used to exclude pages within the list from being migrated, useful when using a larger content inventory spreadsheet to inform the migration process.
 The status of `Remove` or `Missing` will skip a page from being migrated.
     - **Batch** -- batches are used to control which pages can be included in a migration with the optional Batch script parameter, they are also useful for tracking when and from where content was migrated.
     - **Template** -- the template to load.
-The templates are located in the `templates` folder and are loaded by name.
-So the template "content" would be found at "templates/content.groovy"
+The com.perficient.aemmigration.templates are located in the `com.perficient.aemmigration.templates` folder and are loaded by name.
+So the template "content" would be found at "com.perficient.aemmigration.templates/content.groovy"
     - **Legacy Url** -- the URL for the legacy page, this can be used to generate replacements or to populate a [Redirect Map Manager](https://adobe-consulting-services.github.io/acs-aem-commons/features/redirect-map-manager/index.html) configuration
     - **Source Path** -- the path to look for the source file under the `work/source` directory.
 Should start with a slash.
     - **New Path** -- the new AEM repository path for the page.